oerc0122/MDANSE/Doc/pages/analysis.rst

 structure, defined by the three cartesian components of its centroid (e.g. the centre of mass) and three angles, are as close as possible to the atomic positions of the corresponding structure in the MD configuration.
-Here 'as close as possible' means as close as possible in a least-squares sense.
+Here "as close as possible" means as close as possible in a least-squares sense.

-**Optimal superposition:** We consider a given time frame in which the atomic positions of a (sub)molecule are given by :math:`x_{\alpha}` where :math:`{\alpha = 1}, \ldots, N`.
+**Optimal superposition**: We consider a given time frame in which the atomic positions of a (sub)molecule are given by :math:`x_{\alpha}` where :math:`{\alpha = 1}, \ldots, N`.
 The corresponding positions in the reference structure are denoted as :math:`x_{\alpha}^{(0)}` where :math:`{\alpha = 1}, \ldots, N`.